Oridi24/Oridi24/README.md

 #  *Hello, stranger! 👋 Welcome to my little corner in GitHub*

-*This GitHub profile is a window into my learning process — a space where I document and share my hands-on experiences as I explore the powerful technologies shaping the future of data and AI.
-Throughout my journey, I’ve been diving into exciting tools, languages, and frameworks that bring data to life — and I want to share that path with you 🚀.*
+*This GitHub profile is a window into my learning process ➡️ a space where I document and share my hands-on experiences as I explore the powerful technologies shaping the future of data and AI.
+Throughout my journey, I’ve been diving into exciting tools, languages, and frameworks that bring data to life, and I want to share that path with you 🚀.*

 ✅ *[Check out Portfolio](https://github.com/Oridi24/Portfolio.git)*